robertdall/r2d2/readme.txt

 = 1.1 =
 * Added proper credits to photographers header images
 * Added short code to theme for call to action button
 * Replaced content-image.php and content-video.php to remove regressed post format code

+= 1.1.1 =
+* Changed License to CC0 - Public Domain for Cubism photo
+* Removed Wood photo as it didn't have proper license